List of The Neverending Story characters: Falkor

-The only thing in Fantasia known to have been hostile to Falkor igG'mork.
+The only thing in Fantasia known to have been hostile to Falkor is Gmork.
 He does not like to be alone, preferring close company with friends he knows will not betray his open heart.
 He watches and shelters the injured, as he did Atreyu after rescuing him from the Swamps of Sadness.

 In the first film, Falkor is voiced by Alan Oppenheimer.
-In the second, by an uncredited Donald Arthur.
-Finally, he is portrayed by Gord Robertson and voiced by William Hootkins.
+In the second, he is voiced by an uncredited Donald Arthur.
+In the third film, he is portrayed by Gord Robertson and voiced by William Hootkins.

 In the cartoon series, Falkor is voiced by Howard Jerome.
-"To Save Falkor" sees him become sick due to Bastian's cold, forcing Bastian to find a cure before he fades away.
-It was noted that Falkor was forbidden to take part in a great Race because his exceptional speed and luck would be too unfair to the other competitors.
+In the episode "To Save Falkor" he becomes sick due to Bastian's cold, forcing Bastian to find a cure before he fades away.
+It was noted in "The Race for the Ivory Tower" that Falkor was forbidden to take part in The Race because his exceptional speed and luck would be too unfair to the other competitors.

+In the TV series Tales from the Neverending Story, one luckdragon appears in the episode where he delivers supplies to the Tatterdemalions.
+When Atreyu finds said luckdragon crashing in the snow, he discovers that the "luckdragon" is actually an aircraft piloted by a woman named Fly Girl, who was searching for Falkor, the actual luckdragon who disappeared decades ago.
+The real Falkor is later revealed to be a prisoner in the Dark City by Xayide, but he is later freed by Atreyu and Fly Girl.
+In contrast to the novel and its adaptations, Falkor does not speak in the series.

-Bavaria Film Studios retains a "side view Falkor" which tourists can climb and ride.
+Bavaria Studios retains a "side view Falkor" which tourists can climb and ride.
 The prop is the last remaining version of Falkor from the original film and was used for blue-screen side angle shots.